 Step 1: Submitting and Entry; Checking your DV Entry Status

-The registration period for participation in the DV lottery program is announced on our website every September.
+The registration period for participation in the DV program is announced on our website every September.

 How to register: